History Files

 With the beginning of the Italian Iron Age, signs of territorial variation begin to emerge, although the gradual differentiation between a western area, an eastern area, and an Alpine area will only acquire more consistency in the seventh century BC.
 This is the Golasecca I A period.

-The Opici, who by now may perhaps be located to the north of the Oenotri, are apparently quickly subjugated by the Etruscans, who now dominate western central Italy.
+The Opici, who by now may perhaps be located to the north of the Oenotri, are apparently quickly subjugated by Etruscans who now dominate western central Italy.
 They also form two other Etruscan Leagues, one of which is Campania in the south, led by the city state of Capua (and containing what is now the city of Naples).
-It is this league that dominates the Opici.
+It is this league which dominates the Opici.

 c.580 BC